Patients with insomnia may have complaints of poor sleep quality, daytime fatigue, irritability, or problems with concentration.

 Evidence-based recommendations for the assessment and management of sleep disorders in older persons.
 (Reproduced with permission from Bloom HG, Ahmed I, Alessi CA, et al. Evidence-based recommendations for the assessment of sleep disorders in older persons.
 J Am Geriatr Soc.
 2009;57(5):761-789.)

 Occasional difficulty falling asleep or staying asleep is common.
-To diagnose insomnia, the International Classification of Sleep Disorders—2nd edition (ICSD2), requires that the individual must have a sleep complaint (ie, difficulty initiating sleep, difficulty maintaining sleep, waking up too early, or sleep that is nonrestorative or of poor quality), the ...
+To diagnose insomnia, the International Classification of Sleep Disorders—2nd edition (ICSD2), requires that the individual must have a sleep complaint (ie, difficulty initiating sleep, difficulty maintaining sleep, waking up too early, or sleep that is nonrestorative or of ...